zaqturey/time_tracker/README.md

 ## Commits History

+### 'Email Sign in' Form - Added a new file (and class) for String validation
+***string_validator.dart***
+1. Added a new 'EmailAndPasswordValidators' class defines 'emailValidator' and 'passwordValidator' variables.

+***string_validator.dart***
+1. MIXIN:  'EmailSignInForm' now Mixin with 'EmailAndPasswordValidators' class.
+2. Refactored 'submitEnabled' to use 'emailValidator' (for '_email') and 'passwordValidator' (for '_password')

 ### 'Email Sign in' Form - Enable 'Sign In' button only after validation
 ##### email_sign_in_form.dart
 - Note:-